vulcanphp/wechat/README.md

 ## Installation

-You need [Composer](https://getcomposer.org/) installed in your system to perform this application installation.
+You need [Composer](https://getcomposer.org/) installed in your system to perform this installation process.

 ```bash
 # install project libraries